It’s all light, isn’t it?

 Each light is different and each garden is different, so you will need to try different hanging heights to find the sweet spot for your setup.

 During vegging, either hang the light further from the plants (generall 2 to 4 feet), or dim the light intensity, if your fixture has dimming capability.

 Difference Between LED Lights And LED Grow Lights

-If we are talking about LED lights specifically, the primary difference between LED grow lights and regular LED lights is in the output and the spectrum.
+If we are talking about LED lights specifically, the primary difference between LED lights and LED grow lights is in the output and the spectrum.
 Regular LED lights usually have a white color spectrum.
 This is actually the same as the most popular LED grow lights.